wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;It does not make me aware.

 **M:**&ensp;Wait.
 You want to be on both sides of the wall at the same time.
 You can, but you must remove the wall.
-Or realise that the wall and both sides of it are one single space, to which no idea like ‘here’ or ‘there’ applies.
+Or realise that the wall and both sides of it are one single space, to which no idea like “here” or “there” applies.

 **Q:**&ensp;Similes prove nothing.
 My only complaint is this: why do I not see what you see, why do your words not sound true in my mind?
 Let me know this much; all else can wait.
 You are wise and I am stupid; you see, I don’t.
 Where and how shall I find my wisdom?